 LASIK Eye Surgery

-LASIK or laser in-situ keratomileusis has been around for over 25 years in the visual field to correct refractive errors.
-The process is involved in reshaping the cornea, the clear transparent of your eye where the light rays fall and focus.
+LASIK, or laser in situ keratomileusis, has been used for over 25 years to correct refractive errors in the visual field.
+The process involves reshaping the cornea, the clear, transparent eye part where light rays fall and focus.

-Once you visit the eye clinic, our LASIK specialist will go through a comprehensive eye examination and your medical history before recommending you with the treatment.
+Once you visit the eye clinic, our LASIK specialist will perform a comprehensive eye examination and review your medical history before recommending the treatment.

-Before the process, your eye surgeon will put drops to numb your eyes, and you will be laid in the reclining chair for about 30 minutes to complete the entire procedure.
-A suction ring is placed on your eyes to stabilize the position and increase the pressure level.
+Before the procedure, your eye surgeon will apply drops to numb your eyes.
+You will then be laid in the reclining chair for about 30 minutes to complete the entire procedure.
+A suction ring will be placed on your eyes to stabilize the position and increase the pressure level.

-A thin blade or a microkeratome is used to create a flap in the cornea to access the part that needs to be reshaped.
-A programmed laser is used here to remove tissues and correct the existing refractive error.
-Finally, the hinged flap will be folded back to its place, and it usually heals without stitches.
+A thin blade or a microkeratome creates a flap in the cornea to access the part that needs to be reshaped.
+A programmed laser removes tissues and corrects the existing refractive error.
+Finally, the hinged flap is folded back to its place, and it usually heals without stitches.

 Benefits Of LASIK surgery